ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 13. operations
-The map of custom operations that can be used to extend the capability of the Beagle expressions and are called like functions, e.g. `@{sum(1, 2)}`.
-Default is empty map.
+A map of custom operations that can be used to extend the capability of Beagle's expressions and they are called like functions, e.g. `@{sum(1, 2)}`.
+The default is empty map.